linschris/git-tutorial/README.md

 It's read left to right.
 Each letter can thought of as a node, with each node being a commit we make to a branch within the Git repository.

-In this example, we can see that we have a "main" history going from A->B->C->D (such as the production history with updates/commits A,B,C,D).
-But, on the side, we see E -> F -> G as a "side" history or branch, which contains a history about the feature being implemented over time after the "B" update/commit.
+In this example, we can see that we have a "main" timeline going from A->B->C->D (such as the production history with updates/commits A,B,C,D).
+But, on the side, we see E -> F -> G as a "side" history or branch, which contains a history (or alternate timeline) about the feature being implemented over time after the "B" update/commit.

 * Each of these commits will be represented in Git by a 40-character hexadecimal string!
     * Called "hashes", are signatures establishing "The changes I made before this commit are correct" in terms of who made them, when they were made, and what changes were made.